DeepShift: Towards Multiplication-Less Neural Networks: Future Work

-We have introduced DeepShift neural networks, which replace multiplications in the forward pass with bitwise operations - bitwise shift and negation, that can potentially lead to dramatic reduction in computation time, power consumption, and memory requirements during inference and training.
-We have proved that the accuracies of DeepShift networks on Imagenet and other datasets are near state-of-the-art.
+\ifdefined\arxiv We have proven that we can train models using bitwise shift and sign flips from pre-trained full-precision models and obtain accuracies above or almost the same as the original accuracies.
+This can minimize energy and latency for on-device training for applications like transfer learning on the edge.
+Although training from scratch resulted in drops of 2\% to 3\% in Top-5 accuracy, DeepShift can also save energy consumption on the cloud.

+The hardware realization of DeepShift neural networks is yet to be done and is needed to evaluate the actual speedup in performance.
+Designing parallel architectures for bitwise shift and negation on vectors rather than on individual registers may face its own challenges but it is expected to have faster execution times than their multiplication counterparts.

-While other methods that tackle neural network speed ups such as BNNs perform well on small datasets (e.g., MNIST and CIFAR10) but suffer significant degradation on big datasets such as Imagenet, DeepShift networks proved that they are suitable for Imagenet.
+While other methods that tackle neural network speed-ups such as BNNs perform well on small datasets (e.g., MNIST and CIFAR10) but suffer significant degradation on big datasets such as Imagenet, DeepShift networks proved that they are suitable for Imagenet.

 Also, a GPU kernel of performing convolution using bitwise shift has been implemented as a proof-of-concept.
-Developing GPU instruction set architectures to make them more optimized for smaller bitwidth data types, and shift operations (e.g., an assembly instruction that can deduce bitwise shift should be done in the opposite direction if the shift value is negative) will help in making bitwise-shift-based training and inference more common.
-Moreover, existence of vector CPU instructions that can perform bitwise shifts given a vector of integers, and a vector of shift values, can make DeepShift more optimal on CPUs.

-For future work, we suggest to look into training models from scratch with both activations and weights represented as powers of 2, similar to \cite{Miyashita2016ConvolutionalNN} that did that for inference only.
-Also, we would research into creating the bitwise-shift convolution kernels for CPU, as well as apply the well-known optimizations (fusing with activation, tiling tuning, and JIT compilation) for the GPU kernel.
+Developing GPU instruction set architectures to make them more optimized for smaller bit-width data types, and shift operations (e.g., an assembly instruction that can deduce bitwise shift should be done in the opposite direction if the shift value is negative) will help in making bitwise-shift-based training and inference more common.
+Moreover, the existence of vector CPU instructions that can perform bitwise shifts given a vector of integers, and a vector of shift values, can make DeepShift more optimal on CPUs. \fi Evaluating DeepShift on custom FPGA design, or extending CPU and GPU instruction sets with dedicated bitwise shift and negate instructions that operate on a vector and/or compressed 5-bit representation is one direction to explore.
+Also, we suggest training models from scratch with both activations and weights represented as powers of 2, similar to \cite{Miyashita2016ConvolutionalNN} that did that for inference only.
+Moreover, to speed up training, we suggest to try gradients represented as 8-bit or 16-bit fixed points.